More RPG Maker Horror Games!

 RPGMaker - Forest of Drizzling Rain

-You start off as Shiori, who, after a tragic background is introduced, decides to search for her roots in the secluded Azakawa village.
+You start as Shiori, who, after her tragic background is introduced, decides to search for her roots in the secluded Azakawa village.
 She learns about the village’s dying trade of night glowstones, a link to her past, and a local folktale telling children to stay away from the forest.
+When circumstances lead her to believe she has no choice but to do just that, she finds out for herself why this horrifying folktale isn’t just a story told to scare children.

 Lovely music, lovely story, and even lovelier characters make this game well worth your time.